 However, if you do use an American Express then you’ll need to keep an eye on the retailers on the app.
 In fact it’s worth doing this anyway as some of the shops do come and go.

 How much can you earn?

 The rates vary by retailer.
 Some offer just 1%, others can go as high as 10%.
 A handful also offer different rates depending on how much you spend.
-For example, Morrisons will only give you 1% back unless you spend £20 when you get 10%.
+For example, Kiehl’s will give you 5% back as standard, but 10% if you spend over £100.

 The cards can be a debit or credit card, but only Mastercard or Visa.
 Sadly, American Express won’t work.

 I’d also suggest you don’t use Curve as this can break the link between retailer and Airtime Rewards needed to make it track.

 You add a card in the app, either by using the camera icon in the top right corner of the app to scan your card, or by typing in your card number and expiry date.

 It can take 24 hours for cards to be approved, so it’s worth getting as many of your cards on the app as soon as you get it.
 You need to have the card active before making a transaction for it to track.